kjpgit/SmallestCSVParser/README.md

-You can easily create your own high level DictReader or whatever extravagance you want, for example supporting an Excel "column groups feature" (multiple headers having the same name, and/or headers with empty names that are expected to inherit the previous header's name), which is very far outside the scope of RFC4180.
+You can easily create your own high level DictReader or whatever extravagance you want, for example supporting an Excel "column groups feature" (multiple headers having the same name, and/or headers with empty names that are expected to inherit the previous header's name), or mapping "NA" and "N/A" to null, etc., which is very far outside the scope of RFC4180.

 Links:
 * [Unit Tests](SmallestCSVParserTests/UnitTest1.cs)